How to Bake Chicken BreastsNov 24, 2020

 4. Season with salt and pepper and any herbs and spices

 Chicken breast meat has a reputation for being flavorless, but it tastes wonderful when properly seasoned.
-Try a pinch of dried rosemary or thyme, paprika, or a spice rub like this taco seasoning.
+We love adding a 1/2 tsp. of dried rosemary or thyme.
+You could even try some paprika, or a spice rub!

 5. Put the baking dish in the oven and cook for about 15–20 minutes

 It doesn’t take long to bake chicken breasts, but you’ll find that thicker pieces of chicken will require more cooking time.
 Check the meat after 15 minutes.
 Pierce the meat with a toothpick or the tip of a knife.

 If the juices that run out of it are clear, it’s done.
 If the juice runs pinkish or red, pop the chicken back into the oven for a few more minutes.

 The U.S. Department of Agriculture recommends cooking raw poultry to the internal temperature of 165 degrees F. If you want to be doubly sure your chicken is cooked correctly, you can use a food thermometer.
 Try this one from Amazon!